Mt LeConte - One of the highest peaks in the Smokies

 The climate in Mt LeConte is great if you're into cooler weather.
 Summers here are comfortable with temperatures staying around 80 degrees, or below.
 Winters are cold with lots of snow!
 Average snowfall is anywhere from around 39 inches at the bottom to over 70 inches at the top!
 This peak appears to be more wet than those at the lower elevations.

-The LeConte Lodge is a small, however it's popularity is widely known! .
-First, it was a tent, that grew into a single cabin!
+In the beginning, Mt.
+LeConte Lodge was a tent that grew into a single cabin!
 Now it is a series of small personal log cabins complete with dining.
 The lodge is open from March through November and accommodates about 50 guests.
 These are primitive accommodations folks - meaning the only transportation up here is your own two legs!
 However, there are five beautiful trails you can choose from to hike!
 So give yourself a long stretch, and start "hoofin" it!
 It's one of the most exciting adventures you'll ever experience!

 Any time you plan a hike, be sure you have good walking shoes, a backpack filled with necessities, and a compass.
 Hiking Mt-LeConte and the Great Smoky Mountains offers plenty of excitement, and fun, however, you must be prepared!